facebookresearch/hydra/tools/configen/README.md

 # Setup
 Configen requires config file per project.
 The config indicates what classes to generate code for, where to put the generated code etc.
-Configen will suggest creating a config on the first run.
+Configen will suggest creating a config on the first run:
-Upon first run it will suggest to create one:
 ```
 $ configen
 [2020-08-14 12:06:11,359][configen.configen][ERROR] - Use --config-dir DIR.